18F/unit-testing-node/_pages/components/github-client.md

   [`Promise`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise)
   to encapsulate an asynchronous operation
 - learn how to test HTTP requests by launching a local HTTP test server
-- learn how to use Promises with mocha and chai
+- learn how to use `Promises` with mocha and chai

 ## Starting to build `GitHubClient`

-The beginning of the `slack-client.js` file, where the `GitHubClient` constructor is defined, looks like this:
+The beginning of the `github-client.js` file, where the `GitHubClient` constructor is defined, looks like this:

 ```js